 All industries are undergoing a digital transformation as a result of the pandemic, and legal consumers manage their work digitally for the first time.
 Technology has enabled law firms to become less tech-averse, and leading ones were able to improve efficiency by spending time wisely.
 With the global recession behind us, companies will be forced to cut their service costs, prompting even greater client-driven innovation.
 Technology plays a massive role in delivering what clients want and for less.
-Technology adoption is increasing across the board in the legal industry.
+Technology adoption is increasing across the board in the legal industry in 2021.

 Lawyers, who are increasingly dependent on technology, have had to ensure that their services remain relevant, applicable, and accessible to their clientele.
 Many businesses across many industries were adversely affected by the outbreak of COVID-19, and law firms were no exception.
 Many customers’ transactions were postponed or cancelled as a result of a general reduction in their business activities.